 Jeff, absolutely horrified that his dad would make a joke about a man hiding in his mother’s huge vagina, ran from the kitchen screaming that they were too old to have sex and that they were disgusting.
 Before he slammed his bedroom door, he added that he couldn’t wait to marry Jacqueline because her family was classy.

 My Aunt Julia, rightly offended by this, retrieved the ironing board from her closet and strapped it to her husband’s waist with the belt that Jeff had intended to wear to Jacqueline’s house.
 Uncle Tommy poured himself another cup of coffee and with the ironing board strapped to his body he casually leaned forward on the counter looking like a giant cockroach and waited for Jeff to come back for the belt.
 When Jeff did come back he was so scattered that at first he didn’t even notice his dad who was wildly gyrating in the kitchen hallway with the ironing board still strapped to his back.

 Uncle Tommy, trying desperately to stifle laughter, managed to breathlessly squeak out a womanly, “Come on Jeffy, put a dollar in your belt and I’ll dance just for you...”

 Jeff locked his jaw and in a low threatening tone said, “Give me back my belt.”

-Jeff calmly walked up to the door, knocked on it and said, “You know, you’ll be sorry for this.
-I am never letting you two babysit my children.”
+Jeff calmly walked up to their bedroom door, knocked on it and yelled, “You know, you’ll be sorry for this.
+I am never letting you two babysit my children!”